Building Motion for the Web: Creating a Motion ‘Volume’ Scale

 Just like music impacts ambiance, digital experiences are enhanced by the right amount of motion.
 This article presents a 5-tier framework for achieving the optimal motion mix.

 This article is part two of a series unpacking how motion is defined and implemented at Viget.
+The other articles in the Building Motion for the Web series are part one: In the 'Zone' and part three: Recipes for Design Success.

 In our previous article, we spent time classifying some characteristics of motion to produce ‘zones’ or types of motion.
 We introduced two scales: information type (literal or abstract) and integration type (integrated or isolated).
 Now we’re going to introduce a new scale: amount of motion, like a volume knob — how loud do you want to crank it?